-- (4) This is a complaint regarding the land assessment.
+(4) This is a complaint regarding the land assessment.
 The land is currently being assessed as farmland in accordance with the procedure as set out in section 4 of the Matters Relating to Assessment and Taxation Regulation (MRAT).
-The assessment is made up of three acres assessed at the City's market value rate of \$200,000 per acre, and the remaining land at a farmland rate of \$84.15 per acre. - (5) The Complainant based much of the Complaint on the assertion that the land is designated as Special Purpose City and Regional Infrastructure (S-CRI), according to the Land Use Bylaw.
+The assessment is made up of three acres assessed at the City's market value rate of \$200,000 per acre, and the remaining land at a farmland rate of \$84.00 per acre.

+(5) The Complainant based much of the Complaint on the assertion that the land is designated as Special Purpose - City and Regional Infrastructure (S-CRI), according to the Land Use Bylaw.
 That designation restricts the use of the subject to all non-private institutional uses for which virtually no open, competitive market exists.
-And, on that basis, the Complainant argues that all of the land should be assessed using the agricultural use value, as set out in the Alberta Farm Land Assessment Ministers Guidelines. - (6) The S-CR1 designation is the designation shown on the City of Calgary Assessment sheet. - (7) The Respondent stated that (a) the land is not designated S-CRI, but is in fact designated S-FUD, which is a "holding pattern" for future development to urban densities.
-The Respondent stated that the S-CR1 designation was shown on the assessment record in error. - (7) At this juncture, it is thought useful to outline the appropriate portions of the applicable legislation and Land Use Bylaw.
+And, on that basis, the Complainant argues that all of the land should be assessed using the agricultural use value, as set out in the Alberta Farm Land Assessment Ministers Guidelines.

+(6) The S-CR1 designation is the designation shown on the City of Calgary Assessment sheet.

+(7) The Respondent stated that (a) the land is not designated S-CRI, but is in fact designated S-FUD, which is a "holding pattern+ for future development to urban densities.
+The Respondent stated that the S-CR1 designation was shown on the assessment record in error.

+(7) At this juncture, it is thought useful to outline the appropriate portions of the applicable legislation and Land Use Bylaw.

-The purpose of an S-CRI district is as follows;
+(8) The purpose of an S-CRI district is as follows;

-(8) The purpose of an S-UHI district is as rollows, "The Special Purpose - City and Regional Infrastructure District is intended to provide for;
+"The Special Purpose - City and Regional Infrastructure District is intended to provide for ;

-- (b) vehicle maintenance, work depots, and training catres related to infrastructure development and maintenance. - facilities and systems for public transportation; and (c) - uses operated by Federal, Provincial and Municipal levels of government," (d)
+- (a) infrastructure and utility facilities - (b) vehicle maintenance, work depots, and training catres related to infrastructure development and maintenance. - (c) facilities and systems for public transportation; and - (d) uses operated by Federal, Provincial and Municipal levels of government."